You don’t have to be a gender-nonconforming person to see this is a hard time to be a gender-nonconforming person.

 Why Does This matter?

-Meanwhile, a great portrait can validate how you see yourself, confirming your outside matches your inside.
+And a great portrait can validate how you see yourself, confirming your outside matches your inside.
 That’s crazy empowering on socials, and potential magic on dating apps.

 What am I offering?